Locksmith

 Best Rated

-Asked by Kam about 4 years ago
+Asked by Adam about 5 years ago

 I had a quick question on how I purchase a key blank that has do not duplicate And have my key matched to it?

-Asked by Nate about 5 years ago
+Asked by Nate almost 6 years ago

 “Do not duplicate” is nothing more than an honor system.
 It’s can be a normal every day house key with the words “do not duplicate” stamped on it.
 Some go as far as to have different key heads, or “bows”.
 At that point it’s up to the person working at the store on whether they want to duplicate the key or not.
 True key control is done through a patented key system such as Medeco M3, Schlage Primus, or Mul-T-Lock.
 Some require special machines to cut the keys, some don’t.

-Asked by Sabin about 5 years ago
+Asked by Ria over 5 years ago

-Asked by Mario about 5 years ago
+Asked by Cecil almost 6 years ago

-Asked by Zara about 5 years ago
+Asked by Shannon Balaski over 5 years ago

 I have a Sentry combination safe and the number is broke and not turning the things inside to open my safe.
 How can fix this ?

-Asked by Angel about 5 years ago
+Asked by Angel over 5 years ago

 Pry it open with some big pry bars, throw it in the trash & buy a better safe.
 They are not worth much more than that unfortunately.
 They’re plastic, pop metal, & sheet metal.
 The cost to have a locksmith professionally open it with expensive tools, & try to repair it would cost you more than buying a brand new safe.